meih15/JSProject/README.md

 - Collect a point for serving the correct drink to customers
-- Lose a customer for each missed bubble tea order
   - The game gets increasingly more difficult based on the number of customer you served correctly.
 After certain checkpoints of correct customer served, the time per round will decrease.

 ```js
 roundStatus() {